24oles/Learning_to_code/README.md

 _Some of my codes for the first month of programing_ https://github.com/24oles/Learning_to_code/tree/Part_1

-....Data I/O
+1. Data I/O
-....Conditional operator
+2. Conditional operator
-....Data types
+3. Data types
-....for and while loops
+4. for and while loops
-....String data type
+5. String data type
-....Lists
+6. Lists
-....Functions
+7. Functions
-....Working on a mini-project
+8. Working on a mini-project

-....Certificate
+- Certificate
 https://stepik.org/cert/1586753

 **Part 2**
 _Second month of coding_
 https://github.com/24oles/Learning_to_code/tree/Part_2

-....We repeat the basic constructions of the Python language;
+1. We repeat the basic constructions of the Python language;
-....data type bool and NoneType;
+2. data type bool and NoneType;
-....Nested lists, matrices;
+3. Nested lists, matrices;
-....Tuples;
+4. Tuples;
-....Sets;
+5. Sets;
-....Dictionaries;
+6. Dictionaries;
-....Modules random and string;
+7. Modules random and string;
-....decimal, fractions and complex modules;
+8. decimal, fractions and complex modules;
-....Working with graphics, turtle 🐢 module;
+9. Working with graphics, turtle 🐢 module;
-....Functions;
+10. Functions;
-....Working with files.
+11. Working with files.

-....Certificate
+- Certificate
 https://stepik.org/cert/1680012